trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://aufs.sourceforge.net](https://aufs.sourceforge.net)
 * [https://en.wikipedia.org/wiki/Aufs](https://en.wikipedia.org/wiki/Aufs)

-aufs, another union filesystem, is a kernel based overlay filesystem with basic file creation placement policies.
+aufs, another union filesystem, is a kernel-based overlay filesystem with basic file creation placement policies.

+Compared with mergerfs, aufs focuses on kernel-level overlay and copy-on-write behavior, while mergerfs focuses on userspace pooling of existing filesystems with richer branch placement policies.

 aufs failed to be included in the mainline kernel and is no longer available in most Linux distros, making it harder to get installed for the average user.
 Development has been largely dormant for years.

-While aufs can often offer better peak performance due to being primarily kernel based (at least when `passthrough.io` is disabled in mergerfs), mergerfs provides more configurability and is generally easier to use. mergerfs however does not offer the overlay / copy-on-write (CoW) features which aufs has.
+While aufs can often offer better peak performance due to being primarily kernel-based (at least when `passthrough.io` is disabled in mergerfs), mergerfs provides more configurability and is generally easier to use. mergerfs, however, does not offer the overlay / copy-on-write (CoW) features which aufs has.

+* **Better than mergerfs for:** kernel-level overlay/CoW workloads where that behavior is required.
+* **Worse than mergerfs for:** users needing a widely packaged, actively-maintained, easy-to-deploy pooling solution.

 ## unionfs